 Your pancreas chugs out insulin to help transport the sugar (which is a carbohydrate) to your muscles for energy.
 But that soda contains way more sugar than your muscles need.
 “When an individual drinks a 20-ounce soda, they are getting an entire meal’s carbohydrate load through liquid,” explains Meltem Zeytinoglu, MD, an endocrinologist and assistant professor of medicine at the University of Chicago Medicine, in Chicago, IL.
 “In most cases, this soda is consumed in addition to a meal, so the additional carbohydrates will need to be processed.
 This extra sugar, instead of being stored in muscle tissue, gets converted to fat in the liver.”
 According to a study in the Journal of Hepatology, regular soda intake is linked to a condition known as fatty liver disease.
 Sugar in soda might damage your brain, too.

 Your kidney also comes into play by helping dump excess sugar through your urine.
 That means your body loses water, which, along with the diuretic effect of the caffeine in the soda, increases your risk of dehydration.
 The sugar and caffeine in soda is “quite the unhealthy combination,” says Dr. Zeytinoglu.
-Learn about more foods nutritionists never eat.
+Make sure you know how diet soda affects intermittent fasting too.

 What happens in your brain when you drink soda